joshtynjala/actionscript-3.0-developers-guide/user-interaction/keyboard-input/using-the-ime-class.md

 <div>

-Before you call any of the IME methods or properties, you should always check to see if the user’s computer currently has an IME installed and enabled.
+Before you call any of the IME methods or properties, you should always check to see if the user's computer currently has an IME installed and enabled.
 The following code illustrates how to check that the user has an IME both installed and active before you call any methods: